Electoral fraud in the United States: Citizenship verification

 The process of verifying the citizenship of voters varies by state.
 It is best practice for states to check registrations against DMV or Social Security files to check for noncitizens.
 Some methods states have tried have been discontinued due to errors or legal fights.
-As of 2020, some states like Kansas do not independently verify proof of citizenship.
+Some states and counties like Kansas, New Jersey and Allegheny County, Pennsylvania do not independently verify proof of citizenship.

 According to the North Carolina State Board of Elections in 2017, DMV data indicating noncitizenship is just the first step in determining someone's citizenship status because, "voters who appear to be non-citizens based on DMV data were confirmed to be U.S. citizens in the SAVE database 97.6 percent of the time."
 If the status was then also listed as noncitizen in the Systematic Alien Verifications for Entitlements database, the Board asked for more proof in mailings and interviews since 3/4 of those who had been able to provide proof of citizenship, remained listed in the SAVE database as noncitizens.

 Georgia compares voter rolls to Social Security Administration and its Department of Driver Services, while Colorado uses the SAVE database as-needed.
 In Georgia, if someone's citizenship cannot be verified who registers to vote, they are put into a 'pending citizenship' status and prevented from registering.
 Texas requires court clerks to notify the secretary of state of those disqualified from jury duty for being noncitizens.

 In Nevada, the state DMV does not pass along citizenship information to counties when they make voter registration checks, meaning that noncitizen registration is technically possible if applicants lie on their registration form.
 According to the Bipartisan Policy Center as of July 2024, access to federal citizenship data is "difficult, costly, and burdensome", and state election officials have "long struggled" to obtain it.
 Between January 2023 and July 2024, nine states instituted laws to solidify citizenship verification for voting and voter registration; mostly by improving data collaboration with state resources and federal databases.